 5.1 AFSA recommends trustees and controlling trustees amend their initial ‘notification to creditors’ correspondence by adding a simple sentence and website link into their existing letters to advise of the above changes.
 An example would be:

-“For information about creditors’ meetings that may be called in relation to this administration, please refer to AFSA's website www.afsa.gov.au under the Quick Links Menu."
+“For information about creditors’ meetings that may be called in relation to this administration, please refer to AFSA's website www.afsa.gov.au."

 Regulation and Enforcement (R&E)

-6.1 Section 12 of the Act provides R&E with the power to investigate where there are issues of concern either with the advertisement submitted for publishing, during the annual inspection program, or through a complaint being received.
-R&E will examine the level of trustees’ compliance with the obligations set out in this practice direction and the legislative framework outlined in paragraphs 2.1 to 2.4 above.
-Advertisements will not be accepted for publication on AFSA's website if they do not comply with these obligations.
+6.1 Section 12 of the Act provides R&E with the power to investigate issues of concern either with notices of creditors’ meetings lodged for publication during the annual inspection programme or through a complaint being received.
+R&E will examine the level of registered trustees’ compliance with the obligations set out in this practice direction and the legislative framework outlined in paragraphs 2.1 to 2.5 above.